wangziqi2013/wangziqi2013.github.io/_posts/2018-12-30-filtering-translation-bandwidth-with-virtual-caching.markdown

 addresses back to virtual addresses.
 The FBT must cover all entries in the cache: For every cache block with virtual address tag T, there must be an entry mapping to T's physical address in the FT, and one entry mapping some physical address to T in the BT.
 On FT and BT eviction, both the cache and the other table must be checked, and the corresponding entries must be evicted also if their addresses are covered by the evicted entry.

+The BT stores the mapping from physical addresses to virtual addresses.
+It is populated when a cache miss is served by the IOMMU using the physical address in the response message, where the VA to PA mapping is inserted into the table if it does not already exist.
+Note that each entry in the BT covers a 4KB page, which is larger than the granularity of data fetching from the IOMMU which is 64 bytes.
+To fill this gap, the BT entry also has a bit vector indicating which lines within the page are present in the cache.
+In the previous case, if the VA to PA entry already exists in BT, but the corresponding bit is unset, then the bit will be set.